Phys1211/main/README.md

 # main
-Contains material for Physics 1211
+Contains material for Physics 1211 in Fall 2025